 Why might people choose to buy?

-Additional advantages of buying a home include having more space, customizing the property, and the opportunity to remain in a desired neighborhood or school system long-term.
+Additional advantages of buying a home include having more space and the opportunity to remain in a desired neighborhood or school system long-term.

 Why might people choose to rent?

 Renting long-term isn’t for everyone, but many people opt for renting vs. owning a home.
 If you move often or travel extensively, it may make more sense to rent instead of being tied down to a home or one location.
 For others, renting makes financial sense if they have difficulty coming up with the down payment and closing costs to buy a home or can’t handle the ongoing expenses.